Skip to Content

 Disaster Ready Fund

-Last updated: 23 January 2024
+Last updated: 29 May 2024

 How will projects be selected?

-DRF Round One
+Disaster Ready Fund Round One

 The Federal Minister for Emergency Management and the Premier announced the outcome of Round One for Tasmania on 7 June 2023.

 Tasmania received over $14 million in funding for 19 projects that will focus on building resilience in the state.
-This is matched by funding from within the State resulting in a total investment of $30 million in critical resilience building projects for Tasmania.
+This is matched by funding from within the state resulting in a total investment of $30 million in critical resilience building projects for Tasmania.

 Approved projects include community resilience and awareness projects, investment in infrastructure, erosion mitigation strategies, data collection and sharing, and emergency response equipment.